uclamii/CRRT/Documentation.md

 # Project Documentation

+Everything can be triggered from `main.py` and can be adjusted in `options.yml`.
+Hyperparameter tuning is via optuna, the grid desired can be found in `module_code/exp/utils.py`.
+Experiment tracking is via mlflow.

 NOTE: Everytime the preprocesing changes, you need to delete the saved preprocessed file so the whole pipeline can start again.

 ## File Organization